Cybermb/wa-test/README.md

 3. Create a drop down menu for filter
 4. Clicking on a row must open modal with the info

+Redux Update

+5. Implement Redux
+6. Add a Store in App.tsx
+7. Create a reducer that saves a list over fetched search results
+8. Results that are shown to user should be taken from a reducer

 ## Technical requirements:

 1. Create project with create-react-app (CRA) and TS preset